 Presenting a short report and action plan that outlines future steps for implementation and further opportunities.
 Businesses will also be encouraged to hold an exit interview to gain valuable feedback.

 No, the internships are free for eligible* businesses and freelancers and are funded through Teesside University.

 Not necessarily.
 Your organisation may simply be looking to benefit from an extra highly skilled resource, which would allow students to work across a range of projects and/ or departments.

 No. Students are able to work remotely, in line with the current government guidelines.

 Absolutely.
-Creative Fuse Tees Valley Business Development Manager, Wendy Parvin will support with placement logistics including the development of a project brief and any finance or contract enquiries.
-While MIMA Academic, Paul Stewart will support the student through the placement to ensure the best use of their time.
+Creative Fuse Tees Valley Business Development Manager, Wendy Parvin will support with internship logistics including the development of a project brief and any finance or contract enquiries.
+While MIMA Academic, Paul Stewart will support the student through the internship to ensure the best use of their time.